papes1ns/atomicfarm-starter/backend/README.md

 (repeat by replacing "puma" with the name of other failing gems)

-If you run into issues install mysql2 gem locally on your Mac try:
+If you run into issues installing mysql2 gem locally on macOS try:

 ```bash
 bundle config --local build.mysql2 "--with-ldflags=-L/usr/local/opt/openssl/lib --with-cppflags=-I/usr/local/opt/openssl/include"